LachezarBogdanov/React-Project-02-2025/README.md

     [] - Try to submit forms with not valid data
     [] - Try to go to pages that you are not allowed

+Porfiles:
+    You can use this account to test the functionality:
+        email: admin@abv.bg
+        password: admin

 How to run the app:
     You can go to this link: https://softuni-whey-pro.web.app/ For the code you can download the zip file